 We need to be careful with the

-'w' mode as it will overwrite into the file if it already exists.
-All previous data are erased.
+w mode, as it will overwrite into the file if it already exists.
+Due to this, all the previous data are erased.

 write() method.
 This method returns the number of characters written to the file.

 with open("test.txt",'w',encoding = 'utf-8') as f: f.write("my first file\n") f.write("This file\n\n") f.write("contains three lines\n")